Japan says seawater radioactivity below limits near Fukushima | Headlines

 - Japan

-Japan's environment ministry on Sunday said tests of seawater near the Fukushima nuclear power plant did not detect any radioactivity, days after the discharge of treated water that had been used to cool nuclear reactors.
-The east-Asian nation on Thursday started releasing water from the wrecked Fukushima plant into the Pacific Ocean, sparking protests within Japan and neighbouring countries and prompting China to ban aquatic product imports from Japan.
+Tests of seawater near Japan's Fukushima nuclear power plant have not detected any radioactivity, the environment ministry said on Sunday, days after authorities began discharging into the sea treated water used to cool damaged reactors.

+Japan started releasing water from the wrecked Fukushima plant into the Pacific Ocean on Thursday, sparking protests in Japan and neighbouring countries, in particular China, which banned aquatic product imports from Japan.
+Japan and scientific organisations say the water is safe after being filtered to remove most radioactive elements except for tritium, a radioactive isotope of hydrogen.

-The environment ministry's tests of samples taken from 11 points near the plant concluded concentrations of radioactive isotope tritium below the lower limit of detection - 7 to 8 becquerels of tritium per litre.
-It said the seawater "would have no adverse impact on human health and the environment".
-The ministry will publish test results weekly at least for the next three months and will then review the timing of further disclosure, an official told Reuters on Sunday.
+Because tritium is difficult to separate from water, the Fukushima water is diluted until tritium levels fall below regulatory limits.
+The ministry's tests of samples from 11 points near the plant showed concentrations of tritium below the lower limit of detection - 7 to 8 becquerels of tritium per litre, the ministry said, adding that it "would have no adverse impact on human health and the environment".

+Monitoring would be carried out "with a high level of objectivity, transparency, and reliability" to prevent adverse impacts on Japan's reputation, Environment Minister Akihiro Nishimura said in a statement.
+The ministry would publish test results every week for the next three months at least, an official said.

-Japan's fisheries agency on Saturday said tests of fish in waters around the plant did not detect tritium.
-Plant operator Tokyo Electric Power Co (Tepco) on Friday said seawater near the plant contained less than 10 becquerels of tritium per litre, below its self-imposed limit of 700 becquerels and far below the World Health Organization's limit of 10,000 becquerels for drinking water.
+Japan's fisheries agency said tests of fish from near the plant did not show any abnormalities.
+Its test on Saturday found no detectable levels of tritium.
+Plant operator Tokyo Electric Power Co (Tepco) said on Friday seawater near the plant contained less than 10 becquerels of tritium per litre, below its self-imposed limit of 700 becquerels and far below the World Health Organization's limit of 10,000 becquerels for drinking water.

+Tepco said on Sunday it had not detected any significant change.
+Fukushima prefecture also published tests from nine locations near the plant that showed tritium below limits.
+Tepco is storing about 1.3 million tonnes of the contaminated water, enough to fill 500 Olympic-sized swimming pools, in tanks on the site.

+The release of the first 7,800 cubic metres, equivalent to about three Olympic pools, will take about 17 days.
+It is estimated it will take about 30 years to release it all.
+Japanese offices have received a barrage of telephone calls, apparently from China, complaining about the water release, the foreign ministry said, adding that it had asked the Chinese embassy in Japan to call on the public in China to remain calm.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)